Scaled Quail

 Callipepla Squamata

-What Do Scaled Quail Look Like?
+What Does Scaled Quail Look Like?

 Adults are tan with alternating dark and light grayscale patterns on their necks and chests.
 Their heads are brown.
 The brown of their heads transitions to a tan and then white at the peak of their feather top knot.
 Their backs are grey, and their wings are brown, alternating with tan stripes.
 Juveniles have similar markings other than they have a shorter top knot.

-Adult birds are 10.0 to12.0 in (25.4 to 30.5 cm) in length and weigh 6.2 to 6.7 oz.
+Adult birds are 10.0 to 12.0 in (25.4 to 30.5 cm) in length and weigh 6.2 to 6.7 oz.
 (177 to 191 g)

 Scaled Quail Range